Midnight (2021 film): Release

 The film was released simultaneously in theatres and via streaming media TVING on June 30, 2021.

-Midnight got invitation from Fantasia International Film Festival and New York Asian Film Festival to screen the film.
-The three-week festivals was held from August 5 to 25 in Montreal, Canada and from August 6 to 22, 2021 in New York respectively.
-In 20th New York Asian Film Festival the film was screened in the ‘Genre Masters’ section on August 7, at Lincoln Center and SVA Theatre.
-In 25th Fantasia International Film Festival the film was screened in the ‘Canadian Premiere’ section on August 22, 2021.
+Midnight got an invitation from the Fantasia International Film Festival and the New York Asian Film Festival to screen the film.
+The three-week festivals were held from August 5 to 25 in Montreal, Canada and from August 6 to 22, 2021 in New York respectively.
+In the 20th New York Asian Film Festival, the film was screened in the 'Genre Masters' section on August 7, at Lincoln Center and SVA Theatre.
+In 25th Fantasia International Film Festival, the film was screened in the 'Canadian Premiere' section on August 22, 2021.
 It was also invited at the 13th UK Grimmfest Film Festival, held from October 7 to October 10, where it won the best feature award.

-The film has also been invited at New Zealand International Film Festival in Wellington edition to be screened on November 12, 2021.
+The film has also been invited to the New Zealand International Film Festival in Wellington edition to be screened on November 12, 2021.

 The film entered the new director competition section of the 40th Brussels International Fantastic Film Festival and was screened for Belgian premiere on September 2, 2022.